realworldocaml/book/book/gadts/README.md

 and more efficient.

 At the same time, GADTs are an advanced feature of OCaml, and their power comes at a distinct cost.
 GADTs are harder to use and less intuitive than ordinary variants, and it can sometimes be a bit of a puzzle to figure out how to use them effectively.
 All of which is to say that you should only use a GADT when it makes a big qualitative improvement to your design.

-But don't get me wrong, for the the right use-case, GADTs can be really transformative, and this chapter will cover some examples to demonstrate  the range of use-cases that GADTs support.
+But don't get me wrong, for the right use-case, GADTs can be really transformative, and this chapter will cover some examples to demonstrate  the range of use-cases that GADTs support.